zuozhenggh/learning-library/data-management-library/database/spatial/spatial-studio/env-mp/env-mp.md

   ![Image alt text](images/verify-3.png "Image title")

 4. When the upload is complete, the dataset will be listed with a warning icon indicating actions need to be taken.
-Click on the warning icon and then click the link **Go to Dataset Columns**.
+Click on the warning icon and then click the link **Go to Dataset Columns** in order to assign a key column.

   ![Image alt text](images/verify-4.png "Image title")